Hephaestus: Hephaestus and Aphrodite

+A typical interpretation of why Hephaestus and Aphrodite got married at all is that Hephaestus was promised her hand in marriage so that he would release Hera from the throne; no clear evidence from antiquity of such a version survives however.
+It is mostly conjectured based on preserved accounts and other testimonies, such as Hyginus' version where Hephaestus asks for Athena to be given as his wife for releasing Hera, and an early sixth-century BC calyx krater, the François Vase, which depicts Hephaestus return to Olympus; Aphrodite looks upset at his arrival, while Ares kneels down looking defeated.
+It is likely that this narrative, if genuine, originated from the lost Homeric Hymn to Dionysus, which was highly popular during the archaic era.
+Martin West has identified an echo of Hephaestus and Aphrodite's arranged marriage in Book 14 of the Iliad, where Hera goes to Hephaestus' island Lemnos and promises a golden throne and marriage to Pasithea (a Grace who substitutes Aphrodite) to Hypnos in exchange for a favour.

 The Thebans told that the union of Ares and Aphrodite produced Harmonia, but that of the union of Hephaestus with Aphrodite, there was usually no issue.
-Because Harmonia was conceived during Aphrodite's marriage to Hephaestus, for revenge, on Harmonia's wedding day to Cadmus, Hephaestus gifted her with a finely worked but cursed necklace that brought immense suffering to her descendants, culminating with the story of Oedipus.
+Because Harmonia was conceived during Aphrodite's marriage to Hephaestus, for revenge, on Harmonia's wedding day to Cadmus, Hephaestus gifted her with a finely worked but cursed necklace that brought immense suffering to her descendants, culminating in the story of Oedipus.

 The author of Octavia (traditionally attributed to Seneca, but now agreed to not be his) writes that "[we] delude ourselves that [Eros] was born from Venus and sprung from the loins of Vulcan", implying the notion that Eros/Cupid was the son of Vulcan/Hephaestus was a decently common one in late antiquity.
-Nonnus also seemingly presents Eros as the son of Aphrodite and Hephaestus, but it has been suggested that the use of πολυφράδμων (a word that can mean both 'wise' and 'cunning') to describe Aphrodite and the emphasis given in Hephaestus fearing that Eros would be born crippled like him, only for the child to be abled-bodied, strongly implies that Nonnus means for Ares to be understood as the real father, while Aphrodite passed her son as Hephaestus'.
+Nonnus also seemingly presents Eros as the son of Aphrodite and Hephaestus, but it has been suggested that the use of πολυφράδμων (a word that can mean both 'wise' and 'cunning') to describe Aphrodite and the emphasis given in Hephaestus fearing that Eros would be born crippled like him, only for the child to be able-bodied, strongly implies that Nonnus means for Ares to be understood as the real father, while Aphrodite passed her son as Hephaestus'.
 Ulrich von Wilamovitz's conjecture of a badly preserved scholium on the Argonautica to read that Ibycus made Eros the son of Aphrodite and Hephaestus is widely accepted by scholars, but cannot be proven as the ancient text is unreadable.

 Hephaestus was somehow connected with the archaic, pre-Greek Phrygian and Thracian mystery cult of the Kabeiroi, who were also called the Hephaistoi, "the Hephaestus-men", in Lemnos.
 One of the three Lemnian tribes also called themselves Hephaestion and claimed direct descent from the god.